raidantimosquitos/cf-iot-spring-25-project/website/content/_index.md

 title: "Group 5 Project - CFIoT Spring 2025"
 ---

-# Smart IoT Health Monitoring Wearable System

-## Welcome to our IoT elder smart healthcare monitoring system
+# Welcome to our IoT elder smart healthcare monitoring system

 In an era where healthcare is rapidly evolving, our **IoT Smart Healthcare Monitoring Wearable** offers an innovative, cost-effective solution designed for **retirement homes and hospitals**.
 This advanced device provides centralized, real-time patient monitoring, ensuring enhanced care and timely intervention.